Freshwater (play): Plot

 The play is named after Freshwater, Isle of Wight, where Julia Margaret Cameron lived in a somewhat bohemian atmosphere at her home, Dimbola Lodge, surrounded by a number of artists and literary figures, including George Frederick Watts and Tennyson in the 1860s.
 Tennyson's nearby home, Farringford was another artistic centre.
 The plot revolves around the attempts by the young actress Ellen Terry to escape from her marriage to the much older Watts, partly family history, partly mocking the conventions of the Victorian times that the Bloomsbury group had fought to escape.
 The Camerons are set to embark for India, while both Mrs Cameron and Watts are intent on portraying Ellen in their respective media.
 Ellen on the other hand views a young naval lieutenant as her escape, with an offer to escape to Bloomsbury.
 This collapses a number of historic events into a single afternoon.

 Performance

+The 1935 version had a rehearsed reading in Melbourne, Australia by Performing Arts Projects at the Linden Gallery in 1989.
 In New York in 2009, both the 1923 and 1935 versions were combined for the first time in an Off-Broadway production to celebrate Woolf's 128th birthday, Charles Isherwood praising the wordplay.
 In London the play was performed in Virginia Woolf's former home, 46 Gordon Square (now part of the School of Arts, Birkbeck College) in 2012.
 Freshwater has also been performed at Monk's House in Rodmell, Sussex.

 The play has been translated into French (1982), Spanish (1980) and German (2017).
 It was performed in Paris at the Centre Pompidou in 1982, and in Mainz, Germany in 1994.
 The French production was revived in New York in 1983, starring Eugène Ionesco, Alain Robbe-Grillet, Nathalie Sarraute, Joyce Mansour, Guy Dumur and Florence Delay.